All Episodes

 You can probably see the Malibu.

-In fact, when I said last week that we're going to be bringing one of these things by, I got some emails from people who said that they have one and that they and that they love it.
+In fact, when I said last week that we're going to be bringing one of these things by, I got some emails from people who said that they have one and that they love it.

 Speaking of ethanol biofuels, this is from Hindu.com.

-The conversion of agricultural land for the produ for their production and increased use of natural resources could be detrimental to women in rural areas, according to a United Nations study.
+The conversion of agricultural land for their production and increased use of natural resources could be detrimental to women in rural areas, according to a United Nations study.

-The uh study calls on the member states of the UN to adopt measures to ensure that women have the same opportunities as men to benef benefit from the increased production of biofuels.
+The study calls on the member states of the UN to adopt measures to ensure that women have the same opportunities as men to benefit from the increased production of biofuels.

-Biofuel production certainly offers opportunities for farmers, but they'll only trickle down to the farm level, especially to women if uh pro-poor policies are put in place that also empower women, said one of these studies authors, uh, in a study entitled Gender and Equity Issues in Liquid Biofuels Production Minimizing the Risks to Maximizing.
+Biofuel production certainly offers opportunities for farmers, but they'll only trickle down to the farm level, especially to women, if pro-poor policies are put in place that also empower women, said one of these studies authors, Yana Lambrew, in a study entitled Gender and Equity Issues in Liquid Biofuels, Production, Minimizing the Risks to Maximizing.

 I am not making this up.